Query Letter (&Synopsis) Advice

 Workshops I haven’t had the opportunity to attend a pitch crafting workshop, but I have seen the difference it makes to other writers query letters (it’s no coincidence that two such writers just got agent likes in #Pitmad).
 If you get the chance to attend one -I’d take it!

 Professional Critiques: I’ve heard mixed reviews about the effectiveness of these, so I would ask for recommendations from other writers before paying for one.
 QueryShark will critique for free if you agree to the critique being displayed on her blog for others to learn from.
 Manuscript Academy offers paid critiques and paid consultations with literary agents.

 Literary Agents Introduction

-For Where and How to Find Literary Agents see Eric Smith’s A Beginner’s Guide to Looking Up Literary Agents.
+Where and How to Find Literary Agents?
+See Eric Smith’s A Beginner’s Guide to Looking Up Literary Agents.

 Wondering whether to query a new literary agent?
 Here’s an advice blog on pro’s and con’s.

-Youtube Channels with Great Query and Literary Agent Info & Advice include former literary agent Meg Latorre’s Query Tips and Agent Information on her iwriterly channel (which has other great writing advice).
-And Alexa Donne’s Getting an Agent videos from her author channel (also had great writing advice).
+Youtube Channels with Great Query and Literary Agent Info & Advice include former Meg Latorre’s Query Tips and Agent Information on her iwriterly channel (which has other great writing advice).
+And Alexa Donne’s Getting an Agent videos from her author channel (which also has great writing advice).